MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> To plant a garden is to believe in tomorrow.
+> It is better to fail in originality than to succeed in imitation.
-> -- Audrey Hepburn
+> -- Herman Melville